Many Side Streets Close To Impassable As Long Snowstorm Pounds Chicago Area

 The problem is that if side street snow gets much higher, even that won’t work.

-Chicago Streets and San Commissioner John Tully reminds people that side streets are the last plowing priority – meaning snow piles will get higher, and more cars covered, before it gets better.RELATED: Police Say Man Claimed To Have COVID, Coughed On Officer While Being Taken To Jail In Portage, Indiana
+Chicago Streets and San Commissioner John Tully reminds people that side streets are the last plowing priority – meaning snow piles will get higher, and more cars covered, before it gets better.RELATED: Chicago Weather: Chicago Starts Digging Out From Massive Snow Piles

 But he said all crews are in and out working – city holiday and all.